xunguan/xunguan.github.io/_pages/about.md

 * 17/08/2023

 [Visible Light Communications and Optical Computing Conference (VLCOC)](https://mp.weixin.qq.com/s/QR51xIqd6Bd2-e3xfF3dRw) is approaching!
-I'll chair the two-day event from this Saturday.
-Cheers and see you in Shenzhen!
+I'll serve as the TPC chair the two-day event from this Saturday.
+See you in Shenzhen!

 <div class="news-item">
     <p><strong>25/07/2023</strong></p>